 Mayan culture is everywhere you look on the Yucatán Peninsula.
-During your stay at Occidental Tucancún, Occidental Costa Cancún or Barceló Maya Grand Resort, take a journey back in time at some incredibly preserved landmarks.
+The region was one of the places where the Mayans flourished for thousands of years – and the Mayan people remain an essential part of the culture here.
+During your all-inclusive stay at Occidental Tucancún, Allegro Playacar, Occidental Costa Cancún or Barceló Maya Grand Resort, take a journey back in time at some incredibly preserved landmarks.

 Chichén Itzá, isn’t just a UNESCO World Heritage Site – it was recently named one of the New Seven Wonders of the World, alongside such attractions as Machu Picchu, the Taj Majal and the Roman Colosseum.
 In other words, it’s a must-visit.
 Chichén Itzá was once the Mayan people’s cultural and economic capital, and as you explore you’ll feel deeply connected to this advanced civilization, via its towering pyramids, ornate temples and expansive ballcourts.
 Don’t miss the 80-foot-tall Pyramid of Kukulcan – also known as El Castillo (The Castle).
 Located nearby, Occidental Tucancún’s Chichén Itzá tour makes it easy to discover the site, offering comfortable transport, an expert bilingual guide, admission to the cenote and ruins, breakfast and buffet dinner, and drinks on the bus (beer, coffee and soft drinks).